 - S1.1 Location of Future Development.
 Permit development only in those areas where potential danger to the health, safety and welfare of the residents of the community can be adequately mitigated. - S1.2 Location of Public Improvements.
 Avoid locating public improvements and utilities in areas with identified flood, geologic and/or soil hazards to avoid any extraordinary maintenance and operating expenses.
 When the location of public improvements and utilities in such areas cannot be avoided, assure that effective mitigation measures will be implemented. - S1.3 Hazard Data and Standards.
-Integrate hazard data (geotechnical, flood, fire, etc.) and risk evaluations into the development review process and maintain, develop and adopt up-to-date standards to reduce the level of risk from natural and human-caused hazards for all land use. - S1.4 Inter-Jurisdictional Cooperation.
-Continue to improve inter-jurisdictional cooperation in regard to public safety concerns related to natural hazards, disaster response and mitigation. - S1.5 New Habitable Structures.
-Require that all new habitable structures incorporate adequate hazard mitigation measures to reduce identified risks from natural and human-caused hazards. - S1.6 Design and Location of Utilities.
+Integrate hazard data (flood, earthquake, sea level rise, etc.) and risk evaluations into the development review process and maintain, develop and adopt up-to-date FEMA standards to reduce the level of risk from natural and human-caused hazards for all land uses. - S1.4 Inter-Jurisdictional Cooperation.
+Continue to improve interjurisdictional cooperation with regard to public safety concerns related to natural hazards disaster response and mitigation. - S1.5 New Habitable Structures.
+Require that all new habitable structures incorporate adequate hazard mitigation measures to reduce identified risks from natural and human-caused hazards.

+- S1.6 Design and Location of Utilities.
 Monitor appropriate location, design, construction, maintenance and inspection standards for utility systems traversing hazard areas within the City limits.
-This would include evaluation and upgrading outdated systems and infrastructure, coordination with the State Public Utilities Commission and locating new utility systems away from potential hazard areas.

-- S1.7 Hazard Reduction.
-Continue to require new development to reduce the seismic vulnerability of buildings and susceptibility to other hazards through enforcement of the California Building Standards Code and other programs. - S1.8 Safety Element Updates.
-Review and comprehensively revise the Safety Element whenever substantial new scientific data or evidence related to prevention of natural and human hazards becomes available, and coordinate with other General Plan elements and City emergency plans. - S1.9 Community Safety Services and Facilities.
+This would include evaluating and upgrading outdated systems and infrastructure, integrating green infrastructure as much as practical, coordinating with the State Public Utilities Commission and locating new utility systems away from potential hazard areas. - S1.7 Hazard Reduction.
+Continue to require new development to reduce the seismic vulnerability of buildings and susceptibility to other hazards through enforcement of the California Building Standards Code and other programs. - Safety Element Updates.
+Review and comprehensively revise the Safety Element whenever there is a change in relevant state law and/or new standards reflecting new scientific data or evidence related to prevention of natural and human hazards becomes available.

+Coordinate revisions with countywide planning efforts, other General Plan elements, and City emergency plans. - S1.9 Community Safety Services and Facilities.
 In coordination with other agencies, maintain adequate and cost-effective levels of safety services, facilities and programs to address safety concerns in Menlo Park. - S1.10 Safety Review of Development Projects.
-Continue to require hazard mitigation, crime prevention, fire prevention and adequate access for emergency vehicles in new development. - S1.11 Visibility and Access to Address Safety Concerns.
-Require that residential development be designed to permit maximum visibility and access to law enforcement and fire control vehicles consistent with privacy and other design considerations. - S1.12 Safe Access to Schools.
-Encourage school districts to provide direct, safe and convenient pedestrian and bicycle access between school sites and nearby residential neighborhoods to provide safe passage for students and teachers.
+Continue to require hazard mitigation, fire prevention, and adequate access for emergency vehicles in new development. - S1.11 Visibility and Access to Address Safety Concerns.
+Require that development be designed to permit maximum visibility and access to law enforcement, ambulance, and fire control vehicles consistent with privacy and other design considerations. - S1.12 Provide a Safe Transportation System.
+Aligning with Circulation Element policies CIRC-1.1 through CIRC-1.9, provide and maintain a safe circulation system that promotes a healthy, safe, and active community throughout Menlo Park. - S1.13 Mitigation and Disaster Recovery Funding.
+Identify ways to maximize opportunities to secure federal funding for mitigation and disaster recovery projects.
+This could include inter-jurisdictional cooperation (S1.4).